niplav/site/stimulation.md

 2023b](https://sarahconstantin.substack.com/p/transcranial-ultrasound-neuromodulation)
 and [Constantin
 2023c](https://sarahconstantin.substack.com/p/transcranial-ultrasound-studies-part)
-for an overview of studies, and [Constantin 2023d](https://sarahconstantin.substack.com/p/whos-working-on-ultrasound-neuromodulation "Who's Working on Ultrasound Neuromodulation?")  for more information on companies working on ultrasound for neuromodulation in particular.
+for an overview of studies on ultrasound stimulation, and [Constantin 2023d](https://sarahconstantin.substack.com/p/whos-working-on-ultrasound-neuromodulation "Who's Working on Ultrasound Neuromodulation?")  for more information on companies working on ultrasound for neuromodulation in particular.